Department of Psychology at Illinois State University

 October 13, 2014 — Thesis Right to Defend

 October 31, 2014 — Last day to defend thesis

 November 3, 2014 — Deposit thesis in ProQuest (by 2:00 p.m.)

 Brea Banks, Emily Gnaedinger, and Thomas Mulderink, all doctoral candidates, received the Graduate School's Dissertation Award (2014-16).

 Are you trying to decide what type of degree you might need for your career options?
-You may want to read "A Career in School Psychology: Selecting a Master's, Specialist, or Doctoral Degree Program that Meets Your Needs"(PDF) by the National Association of School Psychologist.
+You may want to read "A Career in School Psychology: Selecting a Master's, Specialist, or Doctoral Degree Program that Meets Your Needs"(PDF) by the National Association of School Psychologists.

 The Graduate Programs in School Psychology maintains a database of its alumni dating back to the 1960s.
-If you are interested in finding a classmate, contact Dr. Mark Swerdlik by email.
+If you are interested in finding a classmate, contact Dr. Mark Swerdlik by e-mail.
 If you are changing jobs or your home address, notify Dr. Swerdlik so we can update our alumni records.